 What will be the cost of my procedure?

-The cost of your procedure will vary on the complexity of your individual case.
-If you contact the Private Patient Office they will be able to provide you an indication price.
+The cost of your procedure will vary on the complexity of your individual case; if you contact the Private Patient Office they will be able to provide you an indication price.
 There may be occasions where you will need to provide medical reports to enable us to provide an estimate of the potential costs.

 What are various methods of payment?

+We accept self-funding patients, as well as those sponsored by their embassy or covered by private medical insurance.
 We ask each patient to make sure that payment for his or her treatment is arranged in advance of admission.

-Self pay (own account)
+Self-pay (own account)

 If your employer is paying for your treatment and is on our approved list, we will ask you to provide a signed letter clearly accepting responsibility for payment of the account from them.
-We need this either on or before your admission.
+We need this either on arrival or before your admission.
 The letter should also specify your admission date.
 Please note that we are only able to accept sponsorship from UK-based companies.

 Patients being sponsored for private healthcare by their embassy are asked to provide a letter of guarantee from the embassy.
 This letter must clearly state that the embassy will cover the total cost of care and make clear any exclusions to full payment.
 We will need this before your admission.